posted: November 1st, 2017

 Laboratory of Cellular And Molecular Neuroscience

-Two CIHR-funded positions are available immediately for enthusiastic graduate students and/or postdoctoral fellows with a keen interest in using electrophysiology and imaging techniques to study ligand-gated ion-channels and their role in neuronal circuit behavior.
+CIHR-funded position is immediately available for an enthusiastic graduate student and/or postdoctoral fellow with a keen interest in using electrophysiology and imaging techniques to study ligand-gated ion-channels and their role in neuronal circuit behavior.
+The position and training provided is ideal for an individual interested in pursuing a career in academia and/or the pharmaceutical drug industry.

-The first project will focus on an ongoing theme to understand the structure-function properties of ionotropic glutamate receptors.
-The successful applicant will use single-channel and macroscopic patch clamp techniques to tease apart the mechanism of channel activation in wildtype and mutant receptors.
-This work will be part of a multilab collaboration with researchers using computational chemistry and structural biology.
+The project will focus on an ongoing theme to understand the structure-function properties of ionotropic glutamate receptors.
+The successful applicant will use single-molecule and macroscopic electrophysiology and imaging techniques to understand the mechanism of channel activation in wildtype and mutant receptors.
+This work is part of a multi-lab project with international collaborators using computational chemistry, structural biology and advanced microscopy techniques.

 *Student stipends will be based on the policy recommendations of individual McGill Graduate Programs.
 Postdoctoral salaries will be based on CIHR recommendations and level of experience*